Austin-Healey Sebring Sprite: Later Sebring Sprites

 Over the years, the cars were sold to privateers who raced and rallied them.
 In later years, the Sebring Sprite became a prized possession and the object of veneration within the Austin-Healey fraternity.
 Enthusiasts sought out the cars, sometimes discovering them in advanced stages of deterioration.
 Today, the cars are cherished classics that can be driven to and from competitions just like the originals were in their day.
-Subsequently, numbers of other Sprites were modified as period replicas of the original Speedwell GTs and Sprinzel Sebring Sprites, built to the same homologated specification.
+Subsequently, numbers of other Sprites were modified as period replicas of the original Speedwell GTs and Sprinzel Sebring Sprites, built to the same homologation specification.

 One such car is the "Lumbertubs" Sprite, built in 1963 by brothers Brian and Ken Myers and named for the lane they lived on.
 The alloy roof was crafted by Alan Thompson of Aston Martin and a fibreglass Williams & Pritchard Sprinzel Sebring bonnet was fitted.
 It later acquired a Ford engine and gearbox, gaining some success in sprints and hillclimbs and a class win at Silverstone on 24 June 1967.